 Note: In order to apply for Energy Office grants, you will need to have a DUNS number and a SAM number, required for entities receiving federal funds.
 For information on how to create a user account in SAM (System for Award Management), visit the SAM website.
 For information on how to obtain a DUNS number, visit the Dun & Bradstreet website.

 The US Department of Energy has awarded funding to the SC Office of Regulatory Staff (ORS) Energy Office (EO), to fund several high-impact demonstration projects in the areas of energy efficiency, renewable energy, and clean transportation.

-Eligible applicants include state agencies, local governments, public colleges/ universities/technical colleges, K-12 public schools and 501(c) (3) non-profit organizations.
-The maximum award value will typically be $5,000.
-Exceptions above the maximum award amount may be considered.
-The Energy Office may fund up to seven projects.
-Cost sharing is not required but leveraging of funds is encouraged in order to maximize the energy-related benefits of a project.
+Eligible applicants include state agencies, local governments, public colleges/ universities/technical colleges, K-12 public schools, and 501(c) (3) non-profit organizations.
+The maximum award value will be $10,000.
+Cost sharing is not required, but leveraging of funds is encouraged in order to maximize the energy-related benefits of a project.

 South Carolina Diesel Emissions Reduction Act (DERA) Grants